Code-Institute-Submissions/Body-Fashion-3/README.md

 I have copy and paste the link to the bottom of my page.
 Cdnjs it is a "Content Delivery Network" improves the performance of my website making sure that it is fast delivery content
 ## Testing
-* The active link of my project is <https://iacopo454.github.io/Body-Fashion-3/>
 * I have checked my project using Google Chrome, Mozilla Firefox, Safari, I also tested it on a Macbook and on my highphone 8.
 * I have checked if my code contains any errors and validate my HTML and CSS code using W3C validator "World Wide Consortium" technology, this the link for the HTML <https://validator.w3.org> and this the link used for the CSS <https://jigsaw.w3.org/css-validator/>.
 * I used this technology to beautify my style.css code <https://www.freeformatter.com/css-beautifier.html#ad-output>, and instead to beautify my HTML pages I used the keyboard commands alt+shift+f.
 ## External Sources
 1. Most of the Images are taken from Yahoo search engine: Michael.jpg, Our.team.jpg, maxresdefault, blonde-jpg-jpg, Arnold.jpg, palestra.jpg, Richard.jpg, Laura.jpg, Martin.jpg, sereno.jpg, silvy-image.jpg, instead unsplash.jpg and unsplash3.jpg are taken from <https://unsplash.com/>, pexels-2.jpg and pexels.jpg images are taken from the free licence website <https://www.pexels.com/>.
 2. The two iframe videos in [learn-more.html](learn-more.html) are taken from Youtube and their username sources are Valrocky and Criticalbench.